douglashill/objc.io-articles/2014-05-08-collectionview-animations.md

         return attr;
     }

 If the item is not being inserted, the normal attributes as reported by `layoutAttributesForItemAtIndexPath` will be returned, canceling any special appearance animations.
-Combined with the corresponding logic inside `finalLayoutAttributesForAppearingItemAtIndexPath:`, this will result in the items smoothly animating from their initial positions to their final positions in the case of a bounds change, creating a simple but cool animation:
+Combined with the corresponding logic inside `finalLayoutAttributesForDisappearingItemAtIndexPath:`, this will result in the items smoothly animating from their initial positions to their final positions in the case of a bounds change, creating a simple but cool animation:

 ![Wrong reaction to device rotation](/images/issue-12/2014-05-01-collectionview-animations-3-correct-rotation.gif)